Romxno/30-Days-of-Terraform/day-02/readme.md

 ---

 ## 🎯 What's Next?
 Day 2 covered the interpreter layer of Terraform ~ understanding providers, why version locking matters, and writing your first working configuration with an EC2 instance.
-In **Day 3**, we'll explore **Terraform State** ~ what it is, why it matters, and how it keeps track of everything you've built.
+In **Day 3**, we'll get hands-on and **create a real AWS S3 bucket using Terraform** ~ from writing the resource block to actually provisioning it in your AWS account.

 ---